SrJupi/so_long/README.md

 * ✔️ Create game function to create the t_game * struct.
 * ✔️ Create functions to fill and validate data put on t_game * struct.
 * ✔️ Create move functions.
-* 🔄 Create "camera" movement functions.
+* ✔️ Create "camera" movement functions.
-* 🔄 Create game logic.
+* ✔️ Create game logic.
 ### Error Management
 * ✔️ Create exclusive clean functions for each struct.
 * ✔️ Create general function to close game with error occurs.
 ### Graphic Resources
 * 🔄 Try to understand how minilibx works.
 * ✔️ Find art for the game.
-* 🔄 Find art for UI.
 ### Testing
 * 🔄 Test game on linux.
 * 🔄 Test game on macOs.